microsoft/onnxruntime/docs/reference/execution-providers/DirectML-ExecutionProvider.md

 * TOC placeholder
 {:toc}

+## Install
+Pre-built packages of ORT with the DirectML EP is published on Nuget.org.
+See [How to: Install ORT](https://faxu.github.io/onnxruntime/docs/how-to/install.html).

 ## Requirements

 The DirectML execution provider requires any DirectX 12 capable device.
 Almost all commercially-available graphics cards released in the last several years support DirectX 12.
 Examples of compatible hardware include: